peterddrummond/xspde_matlab/doc/source/projects.rst

 ::

-    in.olabels = "x"
+    in.olabels = 'Intensity';

 which inputs this additional graphics data to the ``in`` structure to xSPDE.
 Just plot again, using the same instructions.

 Ensembles in xSPDE